guilatrova/gracy/README.md

 This will raise your custom exception under the conditions defined in your parser.

+You can improve it even further by customizing your message:

 ```py
 class PokemonNotFound(GracyUserDefinedException):
     BASE_MESSAGE = "Unable to find a pokemon with the name [{NAME}] at {URL} due to {STATUS} status"